How To Build An Empire Without Ads (And What To Spend Your Time & Money On Instead)

 Most “business strategists” (overused term alert!) will tell you that you need to invest thousands of dollars into FB ads in order to launch a course or do a webinar.

-Not only is this a huge barrier to entry for a lot of people (including me as a newbie!), it’s also just flat out not true!
+Not only is this a huge barrier to entry for a lot of people (including me when I was a newbie!), it’s also just flat out not true!

 And if you don’t know what you’re doing, that strategy of spending, spending, spending won’t work.